KiranWoodVFS/Minesweeper-Game-App/README.md

 - minesweeper
     - `index.html` - The main page of the webpage.
 Has the minesweeper game
+    - webpages
         - `how-to-play.html` - Has an explanation of how to play the game
+    - css
         - `style.css` - CSS file to style the webpage
-    - `images` - Images used
+    - scripts
         - `app.js` - Javascript file to run the app
         - libaries
             - `gameEngine.js` - Runs the game
         - modules
             - `gameBoard` - Handles the board of the game
             - `gameInput` - Handles user input
             - `gameLogic` - Handles the game logic
+    - images - Images used
 - `layout.pdf` - Layout of the webpage

 **Tech Used:** HTML, CSS, JavaScript, NodeJS